incomingstick/OpenRPG-App/README.md

 portable GUI that works on Windows, Linux, and macOS.

 ## Building
 This is a node project, and as such you will need `npm` or `yarn` installed.
-Currently we require your choice of C/C++ compiler for the backend library [binaries](https://github.com/incomingstick/OpenRPG).

 Run `npm install` to download all dependancies.
 Run `npm start` to run the OpenRPG app.